DevCetra/nvim-color-line-numbers-by-mode/README.md

 ## BUG

-Going into Command mode doesn't seem to change the line number colors, but all the others work.
+Going into Command Mode doesn't seem to change the line number colors, but all the others work.

 ## Installing with Lazy